rdmpage/ipni-names/README.md

 ## Taxonomic examples

 *Dinebra decipiens* (DOI 10.1093/aob/mcs077, linked to one ORCID), GBIF has as *Leptochloa decipiens* http://www.gbif.org/species/2703867/, link made by OTT https://tree.opentreeoflife.org/opentree/argus/ottol@724661/Dinebra

+## IPNI errors

+### Mullaghera
+*Mullaghera communis* 509328-1 (and other species in this genus) are linked to Oesterr.
+Bot.
+Z. 49:509, etc., but the pages don’t exist. *Mullaghera communis* was published by P. Bubani here: http://biodiversitylibrary.org/page/10609741, see also Index Kewensis http://biodiversitylibrary.org/page/42364805